sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

   * - use_bfgs_scaling
     - ``True``
     - if ``True``, uses a scaled identity mapping as initial guess for the inverse Hessian
+  * - bfgs_periodic_restart
+    - ``0``
+    - specifies, after how many iterations the method is restarted.
+If this is 0, no restarting is done.

 [AlgoCG]
 ********